Due diligence reporting tool

 This doesn’t apply as we don’t manage our own funds.

-What assurance can you provide that you haven’t offered better distribution to any asset managers in return for preferential fund pricing through your platform?
+What assurance can you provide that you haven’t offered better distribution to any asset managers in return for preferential fund pricing?

 We can give you absolute assurance we’ve never followed a strategy of offering distribution for lower prices, and there’s no favouritism towards certain assets or asset managers.
 We provide a list of assets, with prices, via our platform.